mike2151/Online-OH-queue/README.md

 A semicolon followed by another time range is used if the queue is not open during a continuous time interval.
 See Monday for an example <br />
 A space is followed after specifing a day of open times. <br />
 **Failure to adhere to the time convention will make the Office Hours Queue not appear or may even bring up a failure error on the office hours page!**

-## Theme
-By default, the Online-OH-Queue comes with a green color theme.
-This can be changed.
-Navigate to the `style.css` file located in `src/static/css/style.css` and in `frontend/static/style.css`.
-You must make changes to both files!

-At the top of the file are theme variables which you can edit to change the theme of the website.
-Theme variables: <br />
-`primary-color`: This is the main color of the website.
-By default it is the green color.

 ## Development
 To develop for Online-OH-Queue, do the following steps: